 This Meets Code

 Posted on:

 For the past several months, pedestrians walking along the 300 block of Rodman Avenue might have noticed a half-block of sidewalk dug out and cordoned off by yellow tape.
 The photo above taken last Thursday shows it patched with asphalt, something not allowed by borough code.
-The property abutting this […]
+The property abutting this sidewalk belongs to Jay Conners, Borough Council Member, Chairman of the Public Works Committee, local Democratic party chairman, and a […]

+This Meets Code